-Basil - Emily Ocimum basilicum 'Emily'
+Basil - Emily Organic Ocimum basilicum 'Emily' Certified Organic Ease of Growing: Easy Ease of Seed Saving: Easy Seed life: 3 years

-Certified Organic

-SLH04

 Emily is a fantastic new dwarf basil, a compact Genovese variety that works particularly well in containers.
 This basil was bred to have shorter stem lengths between nodes, and only reaches a maximum height of 30cm (12").
 Emily has a longer shelf life after harvest than most basil varieties, and keeps long- er in refrigeration, maintaining its fresh aroma.
 Emily Organic is a superb choice for farms, market growers, or the home gardener.
-Try some of this petite but potent gourmet basil in your home patio herb.
+Try some of this petite but potent gournet basil in your home patio herb.